StevenMDixon/IJScript/README.md

 BadJS is a testament to how unreadable code can get without style guides, comments, and general best practices.

 Proceed with Caution.
-If you do get inspired [here](https://github.com/StevenDixonDev/BadJavaScript/blob/master/Tips.md) are some useful tips on writing BadJS.
+If you do get inspired [here](https://github.com/StevenDixonDev/BadJavaScript/blob/master/Tips.md) are all the tips I have on writing BadJS.

-This project has concluded and it was a very interesting process learning some of the quirks of JavaScript, However I feel if I continue down this path I may find my self falling into bad practice when coding.

-> "Practice makes perfect, but imperfect when practiced poorly." ~ Some old dead guy.

 ## :dart: Goal

-Create the most unreadable answers for common "coding test" questions and have them work properly.
-I would like to note before I get to far that this is written as a joke and would like to point out the challenges outlined here are the exact opposite of what someone who codes in JavaScript should do.
+Create a system of writing the most unreadable garbage code possible.
+Random Coding challenges will be used as examples to show of the progression of the system.
+This was obviously written as a joke that I took way to far.

-## :mega: Rules
+## :mega: My Rules Setting out

-- [ ] using a minifier is cheating! (half the fun is writing the code! and it wont help anyways)
+- [x] using a minifier is cheating! (half the fun is writing the code! and it wont help anyways)

-- [ ] Do not use line breaks or semicolons unless necessary
+- [x] Do not use line breaks or semicolons

-- [ ] How else would you write for/while loops without recursion?
-- [ ] Do not declare temporary variables outside of default parameters
-- [ ] Variable and Function names should not tell the reader what the variable/function does
+- [x] Variable and Function names should not tell the reader what the variable/function does

-- [ ] Outside of the scope of the question it should be almost impossible to discern what the function or answer does.
+- [x] Outside of the scope of the question it should be almost impossible to discern what the function does.

-- [ ] Do not use If statements.
+- [x] Do not use `if` statements.
 Ternary statements are required instead.
-You better nest those statements if you need an if-else.
+You better nest those statements if you need an `if-else`

-- [ ] Don't forget to ABUSE JavaScript's type coercion
+- [x] Don't forget to ABUSE JavaScript's type coercion

-- [ ] Remember it's not a hack if it works
+- [x] Remember it's not a hack if it works

-## Example
+## Example Problem

 ### Challenge